rfilgas/noise_reduction_through_image_fusion/README.md

 Creator: Ryan Filgas

-See included PDF file for project paper.
+See included PDF file for research paper.